Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey

-However, both Leaky ReRoPE and ReRoPE involve connecting two stages of scaling, and their gap cannot be bridged by any linear transformation.
-Therefore, they require two attention matrix computations for each stage and utilize a boolean matrix to stitch them together, significantly increasing inference cost and limiting the real length boundary.
-Worse still, they are currently not compatible with the Flash Attention \cite{dao2022flashattention, dao2023flashattention} to mitigate the high computational cost.
-To adapt ReRoPE with Flash Attention, we have re-implemented the Flash Attention forward kernel to incorporate ReRoPE based on the Triton framework \cite{tillet2019triton}, somewhat alleviating its high computational cost\footnote{The experimental implementation can be accessed at the following URL: \url{https://github.com/Strivin0311/long-llms-learning/blob/main/notebooks/flash_rerope.ipynb}.}.
-Additionally, Giraffe \cite{pal2023giraffe} introduces another truncation strategy, namely \textit{Basis Truncation}, as illustrated in Eq.\ref{eq: giraffe_basis_truncation}, where $a,b$ are cutoff thresholds.
-This approach preserves the high-frequency components of the basis while cutting off the low-frequency elements to near-zero constant values ($\rho \approx 0$) and even zeros when low enough, resulting in less complex extrapolation for the low frequencies.
+However, Leaky ReRoPE and ReRoPE entail two stages of scaling without a linear transformation to bridge their gap.
+Consequently, they require two attention matrix computations per stage and use a boolean matrix to merge them, significantly increasing inference cost and limiting the effective length boundary.
+Moreover, they are currently incompatible with Flash Attention~\cite{dao2022flashattention, dao2023flashattention} to mitigate high computational costs.
+To adapt ReRoPE with Flash Attention, we have re-implemented the Flash Attention forward kernel to incorporate ReRoPE based on Triton~\cite{tillet2019triton}, somewhat alleviating its computational burden.\footnote{The experimental implementation is available at: \url{https://github.com/Strivin0311/long-llms-learning/blob/main/notebooks/flash_rerope.py}.} Additionally, Giraffe~\cite{pal2023giraffe} introduces another truncation strategy, called \textit{Basis Truncation}, depicted in Eq.~\ref{eq: giraffe_basis_truncation}, where $a,b$ are cutoff thresholds.
+This approach retains high-frequency basis components while reducing low-frequency elements to near-zero values ($\rho \approx 0$), simplifying extrapolation for low-frequency components.